guinuxbr/KDEConnect-commands/README.md

 * [@guinuxbr](https://github.com/guinuxbr)

 ## Contact
-If you want to contact me you can send an email to glmarques.info@gmail.com.
+If you want to contact me you can send an email to guinuxbr@gmail.com.

 ## License
 This project uses the following license: [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).

+[Click here](https://github.com/guinuxbr/KDEConnect-commands/blob/master/commands.md) to see the commands.